kubevirt/containerized-data-importer/README.md

 controller and consumes the secret (if any) and the endpoint annotated in the PVC.
 It copies the object referenced by the PVC's endpoint annotation to the destination directory used by the storage class/provider.
 In all cases the target file **name** is _disk.img_.

+**Dynamic Provisioner:** Existing storage provisoner(s) which create the Golden Persistent Volume that reference an empty cluster storage volume.
+Creation begins automatically when the Golden PVC is created by an admin.

+**Endpoint Secret:** Long-lived secret in "golden" namespace that is defined and created by the admin.
+The Secret must contain the access key id and secret key required to make requests from the object store.
+The Secret is mounted by the Data Import pod.

+**"Golden" Namespace:** Restricted/private Namespace for Golden PVCs and endpoint Secrets Also the namespace where the CDI Controller and CDI Importer pods run.

+**Golden PV:** Long-lived Persistent Volume created by the Dynamic Provisioner and written to by the Data Import Pod.
+References the Golden Image volume in storage.

+**Golden PVC:** Long-lived Persistent Volume Claim manually created by an admin in the "golden" namespace.
+Linked to the Dynamic Provisioner via a reference to the storage class and automatically bound to a dynamically created Golden PV.
+The "default" provisioner and storage class is used in the example; however, the importer pod supports any dynamic provisioner which supports mountable volumes.

+**Object Store:** Arbitrary url-based storage location.
+Currently we support http and S3 protocols.

+**Storage Class:** Long-lived, default Storage Class which links Persistent Volume Claims to the desired Dynamic Provisioner(s).
+Referenced by the golden PVC.
+The example makes use of the "default" provisioner; however, any provisioner that manages mountable volumes is compatible.

 ## Running the Data Importer